CSUB President Lynnette Zelezny looks back on first year of her 'dream' job

 When she became associate provost in 2012, she thought she found her “terminal job.”

-“I liked the large way that I could have a positive impact on so many more students,” she said, noting her career advancement from chair of the psychology department, different dean positions to associate provost.
+“I liked the large way that I could have a positive impact on so many more students,” she said, noting her career advancement from chairwoman of the psychology department to different dean positions to associate provost.

 Her colleague throughout those years, Dennis Nef, vice provost at Fresno State, said she has a desire to change universities in ways that help students succeed, which he saw through the Fresno State academic strategic plan developed under her guidance.

-But one day, Fresno President Joseph I. Castro called her into her office to talk about a new opportunity.
+But one day, Fresno President Joseph I. Castro called her into his office to talk about a new opportunity.

 ‘THE ONLY ONE I WOULD SAY YES TO’

-At the start of the 2017-18 school year, President Horace Mitchell announced he would be retiring at the end of the academic year after 13 years at CSUB.
-A months-long national search to find his successor began, but Zelezny said Castro thought it was the “perfect fit” for her.
+At the start of the 2017-18 school year, President Horace Mitchell announced he would retire at the end of the academic year after 13 years at CSUB.
+A monthslong national search to find his successor began, but Zelezny said Castro thought it was the “perfect fit” for her.

 “I know you’ve been nominated for a lot of presidencies, but you always said you’re not leaving the Central Valley and you always declined them,” she remembered Castro saying to her.
 “I think this would be the perfect fit for you, and I’d like to nominate you.”